Celebrity culture: Celebrities and political issues

 Celebrities have used their actions to highlight political issues.
 Jane Fonda has tried to promote awareness of climate change through being arrested for civil disobedience.
 With the rise of social media, celebrities have been able to express their opinions on controversial topics to get immediate feedback from their fans.
 Some celebrities have endorsed political candidates, such as Dave Chappelle endorsing 2020 Democratic presidential candidate Andrew Yang.

 Some celebrities chose to refrain from using their status in this way.
 Michael Jordan allegedly said, "Republicans buy sneakers, too." when turning down a politician looking for an endorsement.

-Today

-Celebrity status is widely sought by many people.
-Celebrities are often displeased by their status.
-Paparazzi are a problem for celebrities.
+Celebrity disillusionment

+Although celebrity status is widely sought by many people, celebrities are often displeased by their status.
+Overall, there is a general correlation between success and unhappiness.
+A study done in 2008 notes that CEOs are depressed at more than double the rate of the public at large, suggesting that this is not a phenomenon exclusive to celebrities.
+Research suggests that people tend to focus more on objective success (ie: status, wealth, reputation) as benchmarks for success, rather than subjective success (ie: self-worth, relationships, moral introspection), and as a result become disillusioned with the success they do have.
+However, celebrities in particular face specific circumstances that cause them to be displeased by their success.

+Paparazzi is often a problem for celebrities, where celebrities have become increasingly objectified and worshipped by fans (see: Celebrity Worship Syndrome), especially in the digital age through social and mass media.
+This happens because constant exposure to and coverage of these figures leads people to believe that celebrities are their social intimates, who they want to admire, gossip about, or copy habits from.
+A 2009 study which anonymously interviewed a number of celebrities revealed it was a common sentiment that excess paparazzi causes a loss of personal life, lack of anonymity, and feeling of constantly being watched.
+This causes them to compensate by forming separate identities, one an image offered to the public, and one reserved for moments of privacy and intimacy.

 Another problem is celebrity marriage.
 There is research that suggests child celebrities have poor emotional health in adulthood, and often turn to drug abuse.
-Celebrity status is ranked by an "A-list" or "B-list" hierarchy.
-Sometimes people who achieved celebrity status come to regret it, e.g. Bart Spring in 't Veld, who came to loathe the reality TV celebrity culture which Big Brother, of which he was the first winner in the world, instigated.
+A culture of superficiality in Hollywood, where celebrity status is ranked by an "A-list" or "B-list" hierarchy also contributes to celebrity disillusionment with success.
+Sometimes people who achieved celebrity status come to regret it, for example Bart Spring in 't Veld, who came to loathe the reality TV celebrity culture which Big Brother, of which he was the first winner in the world, instigated.